liferay/liferay-docs/develop/tutorials/articles/search-and-indexing/enabling-search-and-indexing.markdown

 tutorial on
 [Faceted Search and Customized Search Filtering](https://dev.liferay.com/develop/tutorials).

 However, you don't have to use Liferay's Search portlet.
-In this tutorial, you'll learn how to use Liferay's API to create a custom search mechanism in your own portlet.
-You'll create one JSP for entering a search query and another JSP for displaying the search results.
+In this section, you'll learn how to use Liferay's API to create a custom search mechanism in your own portlet.
+You can create one JSP for entering a search query and another JSP for displaying the search results.
 When implementing search and indexing in a custom portlet, the following Liferay classes are important:

 - `com.liferay.portal.kernel.search.SearchContext`
 - `com.liferay.portal.kernel.search.SearchContextFactory`